JakeWnuk/mode/README.md

 ```
 ```
 Usage of mode (version 1.0.0):
   -c	Display the frequency count of each item
     	Example: mode -c
   -f string
     	Parse items from a dictionary file and add to count.
 The file should contain one item per line.
     	Example: mode -f dict.txt
   -s	Split items into n-grams by spaces and add to count.
     	Example: mode -s
+  -x int
+    	Exclude items below a length from output.
+Length should be an integer.
+    	Example: mode -x 5
 ```
 ```
 $ cat test.txt